-Can 5G and the new mobile network infrastructure being rolled out over the next few years, provide the solution to the public’s demands for ubiquitous high quality content?
-Or will Broadcasters continue to rely on the traditional platforms of cable, satellite and terrestrial transmission?
-Our panel of experts from the mobile and broadcast industries will provide the answers to these questions in an interesting, informative and interactive debate.
+“Can 5G and the new mobile network infrastructure being rolled-out over the next few years, meet the public’s demands for ubiquitous high quality content?
+Or will broadcasters continue to rely on the traditional platforms of cable, satellite and terrestrial transmission?”

 To follow this SIG on Twitter, @cambwireless, please use #CWDDC